saze24/backtester/README.md

-# Backtester APP
+# Backtester App
-The APP tests the Moving Average Crossover Strategy to maximize profit for the given instrument over the specific time period.
+The app tests the Moving Average Crossover Strategy to maximize profit for the given instrument over the specific time period.
 A description of the project and diagrams are located in the documentation folder.

 ## Setup & Installation